mkraenz/typescript-teatime/e13.5-deploy-nestjs-to-aws-fargate-with-aws-cdk/README.md

 - [x] Nestjs App inside
 - [x] Dockerize nestjs app
 - [x] Deploy container to AWS Fargate
-- [ ] Change some code to have a hitcounter and return the count
+- [x] Change some code to have a hitcounter and return the count
+- [x] receive POST request
+- [x] see logs in cloudwatch

 Test scenario